 - Go live

-Traditional vs. content-first approach
+Traditional vs. Content-first approach

 Benefits of Content-First Design

 Enjoy a More Creative Design: A web designer can feel handcuffed to rigid templates and wireframes when they don’t know what the content is going to be.
-They need to keep things boxed in and provide locations for content to go.
+They need to keep things boxed in and provide locations for it to go.
 When we flip this process around, they already know what content will need to be displayed, allowing them to present it in a more effective and creative manner.